-- Term Tests and the Final Exam will both be administered using Quercus.
-Therefore, it is the student's responsibility to ensure that they have access to reliable internet access in order to complete this course. - TECHNICAL ISSUES DURING TESTS & EXAMS: - If there is a system-wide issue with any of our course activities, we will post an announcement. - If you are personally experiencing a technical issue with one of UofT's systems, we recommend trying a different browser or a different computer - If you have tried all this and are still experiencing issues, you need to document it.
-Take screenshots or videos and email Dr. Robinson right away (BEFORE the end of the test). - Missed Tests - If you miss either Test 1 or Test 2 you must complete an Absence Declaration via ACORN and contact Dr. Robinson (via email) within three business days of the missed test.
+Term Tests will be administered using Quercus.

+Therefore, it is the student's responsibility to ensure that they have access to reliable internet access in order to complete this course.

+- o TECHNICAL ISSUES DURING TESTS & EXAMS: - If there is a system-wide issue with any of our course activities, we will post an announcement. - If you are personally experiencing a technical issue with one of UofT's systems, we recommend trying a different browser or a different computer - If you have tried all this and are still experiencing issues, you need to document it.
+Take screenshots or videos and email Dr. Pavetich right away (BEFORE the end of the test).

+Missed Tests

+- If you miss either Test 1 or Test 2 you must complete an Absence Declaration via ACORN and contact Dr. Pavetich (via email) within one week of the missed test.
 Failure to complete these steps, within the specified time window, will result in a zero on the test. - Students who complete these steps will be required to write a make-up test.
 In order to maintain the integrity of the term test, make-up tests will contain different questions from the original term test.
-While all possible attempts will be made to make the exams equal in difficulty this cannot be guaranteed. - Missed Final Exam - Instructors and departments cannot excuse a student from writing a Final Exam nor can they offer an alternative date or form of examination - If you miss the Final exam you must file a formal petition through the College Registrar's Office no later than one week after the end of the Final Examination Period
+While all possible attempts will be made to make the exams equal in difficulty this cannot be guaranteed.

+Missed Final Exam

+- o Instructors and departments cannot excuse a student from writing a Final Exam nor can they offer an alternative date or form of examination - o If you miss the Final exam you must file a formal petition through the College Registrar's Office no later than one week after the end of the Final Examination Period

-REFLECTION ASSIGNMENTS: In addition to the term tests and final exam students are required to complete 3 reflection assignments (each worth 5% of your total grade) over the course of the semester.
+REFLECTION ASSIGNMENTS: In addition to the term tests and final exam students are required to complete 2 reflection assignments (each worth 7.5% of your total grade) over the course of the semester.
 For each assignment I will post a question.
 Your job is to produce a two-page, APA formatted essay that answers my question.

-This is your chance to practice writing a professional level APA style document and therefore your assignment should use the Professional APA paper template (as opposed to the APA student paper template) that I have provided on Quercus.
+This is your chance to practice writing a professional level APA style document and therefore your assignment should use the professional APA paper template that I have provided on Quercus.
 Reflection assignment essays should reference material covered in lecture and in the assigned readings and integrate key ideas.
 While no additional research is required to complete these assignments, students are free to include additional references if they wish.
 These assignments are a chance to apply what you've learned in class and consolidate your understanding of the topics covered.
 The reflection assignment question will be posted on Monday and be due the following Sunday.
-For example, the question for reflection assignment 1 will be posted on Monday, September 20, 2021, and will be due by 11:59PM on Sunday, September 26, 2021.
+For example, the question for reflection assignment 1 will be posted on Monday, January 24, 2022, and will be due by 11:59PM on Sunday, January 30, 2022.
 Due dates for each of the reflection assignments can be found in the table below.

-• Penalties for Lateness
+Penalties for Lateness